aequitas/cinekid-render-server/README.md

     git clone https://github.com/aequitas/cinekid-render-server.git
     cd cinekid-render-server

-Copy example settings file to actual settings file name:

-    cp hiera/settings.yaml.dist hiera/settings.yaml

-Get IP address of current computer:

-    ip addr show dev eth0

-Or use static addresses if DHCP lease time is short.

-One computer is primary one others are secondary.
-The primary runs the Samba shares and performs Rsync to the webserver.
-Choose one computer as primary and use this computers IP in `settings.yaml` (below).
-The other render computers IP addresses should be configured as secondary in `settings.yaml`.
-A computer will determine if it is primary or secondary by checking its IP address in the settings and will provision accordingly.
-To Promote a secondary to a primare (eg: to replace a broker primary).
-Replace the IP address of primary in the settings and apply again (below).
+Copy either `settings.yaml.primary` or `settings.yaml.secondary` to `settings.yaml` in the `hiera` folder depending on which server is being configured.
+For primary server also add works names and secret credentials for rsync upload.

-Edit the settings file (save changes with ctrl-o and exit with ctrl-x) and modify the IP addresses en `works` (werkjes) directories that need to be created.
-All options have defaults in `hiera/common.yaml` which are overwritten by `hiera/settings.yaml`.
+Edit the settings file (save changes with ctrl-o and exit with ctrl-x) and modify the `works` (werkjes) directories that need to be created.

 Information such as `cinekid::web_user`, `cinekid::web_host` and `cinekid::public_key` which are required for uploading the results to the webserver should be known and need to be added as well.
 (It is possible to run `make` first and then login using SSH from a laptop to copy and paste this credentials and then run `make` again to reapply configuration).